-In search for indigenous tribes in Namibia – conclusion
+In search of indigenous tribes in Namibia – our tips

 - If, however, you are looking for a more authentic experience, you should consider visiting a real Himba or Damara village.
 My best advice would be to contact the lodges to the West of Etosha National Park (see above – the Himba section – for suggestions).
 Ask them what the possibilities are.

 - For a truly authentic experience, you can also try to just stop at one of the Herero villages you’ll pass on your way.
 However, I honestly don’t know how those people would react or how you’d communicate with them without a translator…

 - If you want to visit Namibia, meet local people, and see the beautiful landscapes and wildlife, but don’t know where to start, you may want to visit Namibia with an organized tour.

 Have you been to Namibia and visited Himba, San, Damara, or another indigenous tribe?
 Please share your experience and location by leaving a comment under this article.
 You’ll help other travelers looking for a similar experience.